 Facebook, LinkedIn and Twitter are popular social media platforms Consider what platform will accomplish your goals.
 Students are already consumers of social media; instead turn them into creators and curators of information and content.

 Student Response Systems (Clickers)

 Clickers are student response systems used to foster interaction with students in the classroom.
-Students use response pads to reply to faculty questions.
+Students use response pads, hardware called “clickers”, to reply to faculty questions.
 Results are recorded in a "grade book" and can be displayed by the instructor in real time.
 Visit the Turning Technologies website for tutorials, online training, best practices, case studies and presentations.
 The Support area has user guides and information on LMS integration.

-Turnitin is an online plagiarism prevention tool, which screens student work against a digital database of publications, papers, and websites.
+Turnitin is an online plagiarism detection tool, which screens student work against a digital database of publications, papers, and websites.
 In addition to plagiarism checking, Turnitin offers various grading tools for annotating and commenting on student work.
 Turnitin is available to use with Canvas assignments.
 Read more about Turnitin.

 According to the Center for Universal Design, Universal Design "is the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."
 Creating accessible universally designed learning environments is an important aspect of providing students with an environment in which they can learn.
 Blending Accessibility Standards and Open Standards in a structured learning environment is based on the principles of Universal Design.

 Instructional videos are a valuable teaching tool in and out of the classroom.
 Using tools like Camtasia, YouTube, and other options, faculty can create or find digital videos to share with their students.